canibanoglu/tango_with_django_book/chapters/models_templates.rst

 	    # Go render the response and return it to the client.
 	    return render_to_response('rango/category.html', context_dict, context)

-Our new view follows the same basic steps as our index page view.
-We obtain the context of the request, build a context dictionary, render the template, and send the result back.
-The difference here is that the context dictionary building is a little more complex - we need to check the database for the category we supply as argument ``category_name_url``, and build the context dictionary depending on the result we get.
+Our new view follows the same basic steps as our ``index()`` view.
+We first obtain the context of the request, then build a context dictionary, render the template, and send the result back.
+The difference here is that the context dictionary building is a little more complex.
+We need to check the database for the category we supply as argument ``category_name_url``, and build the context dictionary depending on the value of that parameter.

-In constructing this view, we are making the assumption that we will be passed in the ``category_name_url`` so we will have to create a URL mapping to handle this, and we are also assuming that we have a template called ``rango\category.html`` which we will have to create as well.
+In constructing this view, we are making the assumption that we will be passed in the ``category_name_url``.
+We'll have to create a URL mapping to handle this, and we are also assuming that we have a template called ``rango/category.html`` which we will have to create too.

-You will have also seen in the ``category()`` view function we assume that the category_name_url is the category name where spaces are converted to underscores.
-And so we replace all the underscores with spaces.
-This is a pretty crude way to handle the decoding/encoding of the category name within the URL.
-As an exercise later it will be your job to create two functions to encode and decode category name.
+You will have also seen in the ``category()`` view function we assume that the ``category_name_url`` is the category name where spaces are converted to underscores.
+We therefore replace all the underscores with spaces.
+This is unfortunately a pretty crude way to handle the decoding and encoding of the category name within the URL.
+As an exercise later, it'll be your job to create two functions to encode and decode category name.

-.. warning:: While you can used spaces in URLs it is considered to be unsafe to use spaces in URLs (as pointed out in the `IETF Memo on URLs <http://www.ietf.org/rfc/rfc1738.txt>`_).
+.. warning:: While you can used spaces in URLs, it is considered to be unsafe to use them.
+Check out `IETF Memo on URLs <http://www.ietf.org/rfc/rfc1738.txt>`_ to read more.

 Category Template
 .................
 Now let's create our template for the new view.
-In ``<workspace>/tango_with_django_project/templates/rango/`` directory, create ``category.html`` and add the following code:
+In ``<workspace>/tango_with_django_project/templates/rango/`` directory, create ``category.html``.
+In the new file, add the following code.

 .. code-block:: html